stefanholek/conditional/README.txt

 ========

-The *conditional* context manager comes handy when you always want to execute a with block, but only conditionally want to apply its context manager.
+The *conditional* context manager comes handy when you always want to execute a with block but only conditionally want to apply its context manager.

 Examples